An easy way to remember the items to inspect is the phrase “START-GO.”

 Throttle and Brakes

-- Throttle: Make sure it operates smoothly.
+- Throttle: Make sure it moves smoothly and snaps closed.
 On an ATV, the throttle should snap back to idle.

 - Ignition switch: Check for wear and proper operation.

 - Brakes: Test to make sure controls operate smoothly.
 Check and maintain fluid levels.